alphansahin/Wireless-Federated-Learning-with-Non-coherent-Over-the-Air-Computation/README.md

 # FEELwithSDRs
-This respository consists of the sources code for demonstrating over-the-air computation for federated edge learning.
-The details are given the following paper:
+This respository consists of the source codes that allow one to realize over-the-air computation for federated edge learning by using Adalm Pluto SDRs.
+The details are given the following paper.

 # A Demonstration of Over-the-Air Computation for Federated Edge Learning - IEEE GLOBECOM 2022
 Abstract: